-Dr Edward Duca is a Science and Innovation Communication Lecturer at the University of Malta that manages a team of 10–20 staff and interns.
-He co-runs the science communication STEAM Summer School, started the research magazine Think, is involved in several large EU funded projects, and has created and managed several science communication events through the NGO the Malta Chamber of Scientists.
+Prof. Edward Duca is a Science Communication Associate Professor at the University of Malta that manages a team of 10–20 staff and interns.
+He co-runs the science communication STEAM Summer School, started the research magazine Think, is involved in several large EU funded projects (securing over €2.8 million in direct funding), and has created and managed several science communication events through the NGO the Malta Chamber of Scientists.
 He is a PhD graduate in Genetics (University of Edinburgh) & a freelance science writer and researcher.
 He has written for local & international organisations including The Times of Malta, Science and Nature.

 His research interests include Innovation and Science Communication.
-Current research includes how to embed transdisciplinary education in Higher Education Institutions, development of innovative STEAM activities, recommendations for improving science communication in Malta, and impact evaluation of science communication activities and large scale festivals on audiences.
+Research includes how to embed transdisciplinary education in Higher Education Institutions, development of innovative STEAM activities, recommendations for improving science communication in Malta, and impact evaluation of science communication activities and large scale festivals on audiences.
 His lecturing portfolio covers topics including science education, transdisciplinary education, STEAM approaches, science communication, public speaking & writing skills, and business communication & entrepreneurship.
 He is looking for collaborations with researchers in transdisciplinary education, and to develop approaches that engage society throughout the whole research process.

 STEAM non-formal and informal education